recursecenter/blaggregator/README.md

 ###Add your blog
 You will be prompted to add your blog when you create an account.
 You can also [add it later](http://blaggregator.us/add_blog).

-Once your blog is added, Blaggregator will crawl it hourly for new posts.
+Once your blog is added, Blaggregator will crawl it periodically for new posts.

 ###Contribute

 Want to contribute a feature or bugfix?
 Blaggregator is a straightforward Django app with a Twitter Bootstrap frontend.
 It's deployed on Heroku and uses their Postgres and Scheduler add-ons.

-C
+Key files:
+- blaggregator/settings.py: app settings
+- home/management/commands/crawlposts.py: background crawler script
+- home/feedergrabber27.py: feed parser contributed by dpb
+- home/templates/home: all templates
+- home/views.py: all of the views ("controllers" if you're coming from Ruby)

 Check out [CONTRIBUTE.md](CONTRIBUTE.md) for ideas for what to build.